chuangtc/shioaji_fetch_kbars/setup_cron.md

   - `*`: Month (any)
   - `1-5`: Day of week (Monday=1 through Friday=5)
 - `TZ='Asia/Taipei'`: Set timezone to Taipei
-- The script will automatically fetch yesterday's kbar data
+- The script will automatically fetch today's kbar data

 ### 4. Verify cron job is installed